geocabral/pbsa/README.md

 Notice that all these commits (examples) will imediately used for testing (except when commit_type = 3).

-IMPORTANT: the assignement of the commit type is performed as dataset pre-processing and the processed dataset is then given as input to the method.
+IMPORTANT: the assignement of the commit type is performed as dataset pre-processing and the resulting dataset is then given as input to the method.